loopbackio/loopback-next/examples/soap-calculator/README.md

 > soap-calculator: An example on how to integrate SOAP web services.
   express-composition: A simple Express application that uses LoopBack 4 REST API.
   greeter-extension: An example showing how to implement the extension point/extension pattern.
+  lb3-application: An example LoopBack 3 application mounted in a LoopBack 4 project.
 ```

 2. Jump into the directory and then install the required dependencies: